thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

   *ty_fun
 }
 ```
-We don't do anything, yet, when we encounter an `App` or a `TyApp`.
+When we encounter an `App` or a `TyApp`, we don't do anything, yet.
 We add them to our context for later and drill down into `fun` or `ty_fun` respectively.
 Type functions are handled the same way: